pippinlee/space2vec-ml-code/cnn-model/README.md

 | extra_small_normalized_image_object_data_in_numpy_format.pkl | https://s3.amazonaws.com/space2vec-public/post3/extra_small_normalized_image_object_data_in_numpy_format.pkl | 744.2MB   |

 You can pick any of the links from that table and use `wget <link>` to download the data.

+## License

+`space2vec-ml-code` is available under the MIT license.
+See the LICENSE file for more info.

+Copyright 2018 Pippin Lee, Jinnah Ali-Clarke, Cole Clifford.